scalawithcats/scala-with-cats/src/pages/tagless-final/tagless-final-dx.md

   }
 ```

+Programs are now values instead of methods.
+Notice that first type parameter of `Program` declares all the program algebras the program requires.
-Notice that it is now a value instead of a method.
-It's still quite involved to write, though we can simplify it a bit by using the *single abstract method* technique, which means a `trait` with a single abstract method (like `Program`) can be implemented with a function.
+It's still quite involved to write this code, though we can simplify it a bit by using the *single abstract method* technique, which means a `trait` with a single abstract method (like `Program`) can be implemented with a function.

 ```scala mdoc:silent:nest
 val quiz: Program[Controls & Layout, (String, Int)] =